 Selecting the right location for your business is crucial to success.
-For many types of businesses, it may actually be the most important factor!
-When choosing a location for your business, consider easy access for your customers, whether or not it meets your size and space needs, simplifies access to your suppliers, and has reasonable expenses.
-As you might assume, finding such a place is not an easy task!
+For many types of businesses, it may actually be the most important factor.
+When choosing a location for your business, consider easy access for your customers, your space needs, proximity to suppliers, and reasonable expenses, among others.
+As you can imagine, finding such a place is not always an easy task!

-In addition to starting your business on the right foot and encouraging growth, showing you have done your due diligence in selecting the proper location also looks great on loan applications and approaching potential business partners.
+In addition to starting your business on the right foot and encouraging growth, doing your due diligence in selecting the proper location is important for loan applications and approaching potential business partners.

 It can be overwhelming to find all the proper information to consider in your site selection.
-While there may be additional elements not identified, we’ve built a guide to help you get started with the process.
+While there may be additional considerations, our in-depth guide will help you get started with the process.

 You can also receive free professional business advice and free or low-cost training from your local Small Business Development Center!

-- How to Choose a Business Location – a walkthrough guide on the steps that should be taken on the site selection process
+- How to Choose a Business Location – walkthrough on steps to take for the selection process

-- Choosing a Location for Your Business – a great list of considerations that potential business owners should consider for a location
+- Choosing a Location for Your Business – list of considerations for potential business owners

-- How to Find the Best Location – A guide with analysis on the various categories to consider
+- How to Find the Best Location – analysis of various considerations

 Local Market Demographics